These are the Professions Americans Trust Most

 The Voorhes for Reader's Digest

 Trust is a rare commodity these days, which is all the more reason to celebrate it.
 Forty years ago, Gallup began asking Americans which professions they consider to be the most honest and ethical.
 Health-care workers dominated the 2016 list—nurses have been number one for the past 15 years—but the top eight (listed here in order) include some surprises.
 To get a sense of why these professions have retained the public’s confidence, we asked individuals in these top-rated fields what they do to establish trust with the people they serve.
 Maybe the rest of us can learn from their examples.
-Meet the heroes of the Trusted League, these are the most trusted brands in America.
+Read up on the most trusted brands of the year.

 Courtesy Rich Bluni